kintone-labs/kintoneUtility/guides/rest_doc.md

 ```

 ## <a name="updateCustomization"> kintoneUtility.rest.updateCustomization(param)
-* Update the information of JavaScrit/CSS files used to customize an app.
+* Updates the JavaScript and CSS Customization settings of an App.

 #### Parameter